devshhh/AirBnB-Dashboard-Tableau/README.md

 # AirBnB-Dashboard-Tableau
+While learning about Tableau, I came across a youtube video series from Alex the Analyst.
+At the end of the series, they guided in making a dashboard for AirBnB data.
 AirBnB-Dashboard-Tableau is a dashboard developed to visualize AirBnB prices in various locations of United States.
 The dataset used is of the year 2016-2017.
 The dashboard represents valuable insights to someone looking to buy a property that can be listed on AirBnB.

 # Visualization of the Dashboard